 1 "If there is a controversy between men and they come to judgment so that the judges may judge them, then they shall justify the righteous and condemn the wicked.
 2 And it shall be, if the wicked man is worthy to be beaten, that the judge shall cause him to lie down and to be beaten before his face, according to his fault, by a certain number.
 3 Forty stripes he may give him, but no more.
 Otherwise, if he should continue and beat him with many more stripes than these, then your brother would be dishonored in your eyes.

-4 "You shall not muzzle the ox when he treads out the corn.
+4 "You shall not muzzle the ox when he treads out the grain.

 11 "When men strive together with one another, and the wife of one draws near to deliver her husband from the hand of him who smites him and puts forth her hand and takes him by the secrets, 12 Then you shall cut off her hand.
 Your eye shall not pity her.